shiyisteez/politics-docs/source/_posts/symbols-ideologies.md

 ---
-title: Symbols And Ideologies
+title: Symbols and Ideologies
 nav_order: 4
 categories:
-  - Ideals
+  - Concepts
 ---
 Symbols have played a crucial role in upholding and transmitting relevant ideologies throughout history.
 These symbols, such as the portrait of Jesus Christ, the cross, and others, serve as powerful tools for communicating complex beliefs, values, and identities within a cultural or religious framework.
 Here's why symbols are important: